selcukgoktas/SalesforceDeveloperTraining/README.md

 Simple Example Template for Schedule Class.
 You should comment out call functions and paste them into salesforce developer console anonmyous window.
 CronJob

+### APEX Security 1 - FLS
+This apex has UI on LWC. **SECURITY1** named LWC component call this apex class and handler.
+There is also comment sections to show different security implementations and results.

 ## Visual Force

 ### Visual Force 1 - Account Contact Create and Delete